teamignitionvitc/Glance/README.md

 <tr>
 <td width="60%">

-**Glance** is a sophisticated real-time telemetry visualization platform designed for rockets, drones, embedded systems, and advanced data-acquisition applications.
+**Glance** is a real-time telemetry visualization platform designed for rockets, drones, embedded systems, and advanced data-acquisition applications.
 Built with PySide6 (Qt6), it offers a modular, widget-based dashboard that adapts to diverse telemetry needs.

 With multi-source connectivity, advanced signal filtering, powerful data logging, and professional UI/UX, Glance empowers engineers, researchers, and operators to gain actionable insights at a glance.